-Part 3: How to Avoid Copyright Infringements While Making a YouTube Reaction Video
+How to Avoid Copyright Infringements While Making a YouTube Reaction Video

 All videos you can find on YouTube are protected by intellectual property regulations, and you can’t use them without the copyright owner’s permission.
-The only way to avoid to be absolutely sure that your reaction video isn’t violating the law is to contact the video creator and ask for permission to use their intellectual property.
+The only way to avoid being absolutely sure that your reaction video isn’t violating the law is to contact the video creator and ask for permission to use their intellectual property.
 However, most YouTubers are reluctant to let others download and edit their videos unless they already have a large fan base.

 In case you’re granted permission to comment on a video, you have nothing to worry about.
 However, if you don’t get the permission you’re all the money the reaction video generates will go to the copyright owner or you will be forced to delete the video from your channel.
 There are still a few things you can do, even if you don’t get permission to use the video you would like to comment on.